z9er/CyberpunkTHING/WTNC Changelogs/Revision 454.md

 Updated for and Compatible with [version 2.1.](https://www.cyberpunk.net/en/news/49597/update-2-1-patch-notes) We have also now integrated the [**Cyberpunk THING**](https://next.nexusmods.com/cyberpunk2077/collections/yzoj3d) collection into **Welcome to Night City**, where both distinct collections will now reside.
-Instructions for install are on the main page or in our video guide here.
+Instructions for install are on the main page.

 # Added Mods